 One Page Summary

-pool.farm was created to enable collaborative shopping on a local level.
-It's free to use, we take no commission.
+was created to enable collaborative shopping on a local level.
+It's free for users, we take no commission.

-The inspiration comes partly from the way families shop, partly from the French AMAP.
+The inspiration comes partly from the way families shop, partly from the CSA (Community Supported Agriculture).

-(2) AMAPs are organisations where individual buy from a producer on a regular basis with a pooled delivery. pool.farm is similar, without the commitment for regularity.
+- (2) CSAs are organisations where individual buy from a producer on a regular basis with a pooled delivery. pool.farm is similar, without the commitment for regularity.

 In both cases, there is a community benefit : individuals delegate the shopping to one member of the group.

-If we receive a grant of 30,000 EUR, our suggestion for Angers would be to
+If we receive a grant of 30,000 EUR, our suggestion would be to

-- create a French version of pool.farm (currently in English)
+- create a German version of pool.farm (currently in English)

-- train and hire a community manager, ideally working with PAVIC
+- train and hire a community manager, ideally working with Green City

-Our motivations behind adapting pool.farm for the needs of the francophone in general and, more specifically, the City of Angers are the following
+Our motivations behind adapting pool.farm with Munich / Green City are the following

-- pool.farm enables individuals to share shopping intentions, with each other.
-This can be done from any business they want as pool.farm does not manage the transaction, it is "only" a listing service.
+- pool.farm enables individuals to share shopping intentions.
+This can be done from any business they want. pool.farm is the digital step that makes the catalogue collaborative.